bjorn/PhaserTest/README.md

 ```
 tsc --project .
-http-server
+npm install
+npm start
 ```

-In your web browser, go to `http:\\localhost:8080`, to check that the web server is running the game locally.
+In your web browser, go to `http://localhost:8080`, to check that the web server is running the game locally.